 A vintage photo of “Lost” British Prince John has been uncovered.
-Taken in 1909, the Royal family portrait reminds the world of an unhappy story which even now flies under the public radar.
+Taken in 1909, the portrait of the Royal Family reminds the world of an unhappy story, which even today flies under the public radar.

 Born in 1905, the Prince suffered his first epileptic seizure at age four.
-As the disorder worsened, his parents King George V and Queen Mary (then-Prince and Princess of Wales) made the dramatic decision to isolate their son elsewhere.
-“John, who is also now thought to have been autistic, had spent his final two years separated from his siblings in Wood Farm, on the Sandringham Estate,” writes the Mirror.
+As the disorder worsened, his parents, King George V and Queen Mary (then the Prince and Princess of Wales) made the decision to isolate their son.
+“John, who is also now thought to have been autistic, had spent his final two years separated from his siblings in Wood Farm, on the Sandringham Estate,” wrote the Mirror.

-Exact details of the story are unclear, even to this day.
-However, the unearthed photo featuring lost prince John captures a rare moment in history.
-Four-year-old John is shown sitting on the knee of older brother Prince Edward.
+The exact details of the story are unclear, even to this day.
+However, the unearthed photo featuring lost Prince John captures a rare moment in history.
+The four-year-old is shown sitting on the knee of his older brother, Prince Edward.
 Also present are Princes Henry, Albert, George and Princess Mary.
-What makes the snap extra special is that it’s been signed by the six siblings.
+What makes the image extra special is that it’s signed by the six siblings.